 "Catalina Squadrons - First and Furthest"

 By Jack Riddell

-I'd like to thank Paul McMillan for his assistance with the history of this aircraft.
+I'd like to thank Roger Marks and Paul McMillan for their assistance with this web page.

 Can anyone help me with more information on this crash?